ValldHebron-Bioinformatics/FluReD/README.md

 Genotype is assigned independently for each segment through a method based on distances.

 > [!IMPORTANT]
 > Clade assignment is based on available sequences.
 For some clades, not all segments are available.
-For all segments of a reference strain, clade assigment is based on HA clase defined.
+For all segments of a reference strain, clade assigment is based on HA clade defined.